ncsa/charts/ncsa/clowder/README.md

 $ helm install --set persistence.existingClaim=PVC_NAME rabbitmq
 ```

-## TODO
+## ChangeLog

-Following is a list of tasks that need to be done

-- finish documentation
+### 0.5.0

+- update clowder to 1.9.0
+- now uses helm3 syntax for chart
-- persistence storage for clowder
+- added minio for storage option
+- secrets are now passed as environment variables not in configmap
+- user creation moved to init container for clowder, will prevent helm chart from timing out.

+### 0.2.0

-  - mounted in multiple clowder instances
+- update clowder to 1.8.0
-  - mounted in extractors

-## Upgrading
+- make sure to use image.tag for containers

-### To 0.0.1
+### 0.0.1

 This is the first release of the helm chart